GathusHQ/obsidian-boardgame-rating-modifier/Readme.md

 1. Download **Board Game Rating Modifier.md** from this repository.
 2. Place it anywhere in your Obsidian vault.
-3. Open the page and use the interface to update a game’s `Rating` field.
+3. Open the page and use the interface to update a game’s `Star-Rating` field.

 Changes appear immediately in the Board Game Dashboard.